 Sean Lowe, who wooed Emily Maynard on The Bachelorette and was heartbroken to be let go, went on to marry Catherine Giudici a year after meeting her on The Bachelor.
 Hardly any controversy has followed him, or them, ever since.
 Just a good old-fashioned love story.
 They have three children together, and the two will celebrate their seven-year anniversary on January 26, 2021!

 Technically, Jason Mesnick and his final rose recipient, Melissa Rycroft, broke off their engagement almost immediately, but because he got back with runner-up Molly Malaney in his now-infamous After the Final Rose switch-up, and has been with her ever since, we're giving him the benefit of the doubt.
-Jason and Molly have been happily married for years and have a daughter together, forming a wonderful blended family with his son from his previous marriage.
+Jason and Molly have been happily married for a decade and have a daughter together, forming a wonderful blended family with his son from his previous marriage.
 They are very special.